x0e1f/Alerteye/README.md

     }
 ]
 ```
 You can configure the blacklist with a list of forbidden keywords.
-If a colected article contains at least one of those keywords it will be ignored.
+If a collected article contains at least one of those keywords it will be ignored.

 ```json
 "blacklist": ["Donald", "Football"]